Golf Tutorials

 • Utility Knife with a Hooked Blade: This is the safest and most effective tool for cutting off old grips without scratching the shaft.

 • Sandpaper: A medium-grit sandpaper (around 120-grit) is perfect for scuffing up the inside of the shaft and the outside of the extension to create a better bonding surface for the epoxy.
-A dremel with a light sanding wheel also helps.
+A Dremel with a light sanding wheel also helps.

-• Grip Tape, Grip Solvent, and a New Grip: You'll be putting on a new grip, a bit longer than original, to fit across your extension.
+• Grip Tape, Grip Solvent, and a New Grip: You'll be putting on a new grip, a bit longer than the original, to fit across your extension.
 So you’ll need all the standard gripping supplies.

 • Tape Measure or Ruler: Precision counts.
 A reliable ruler is paramount for measuring your extensions.